W. E. W. Petter: Canberra

 By 1944 English Electric was established as a leading manufacturer of modern aircraft, both in terms of quantity and quality.
 This success was certainly due in part to the drive of the Preston site general manager, Arthur Sheffield.
 However, the company did not have engineers capable of original aircraft design and to address this deficiency Sir George Nelson, English Electric's chairman, was introduced to Petter, (possibly by Sir Wilfred Freeman or Sir Ralph Sorley).
 With Petter on board, English Electric was put on the MAP short list to develop Britain's first jet bombers.

 Petter started work for English Electric in July 1944.
 As he was unencumbered by an existing design office, he had the opportunity to personally recruit a team of ambitious young engineers.
-His first recruit was Frederick Page, who was then a senior aerodynamicist at Hawkers.
+His first recruit was Frederick Page, who was then a senior aerodynamicist at Hawker Aircraft.
 Petter first discussed the B1/44 proposal with Page in October 1944, and appointed him as his chief stress man the following April.

 In 1945, Petter proposed a study contract to the MAP for a high-speed, high-altitude bomber to an updated specification (B3/45).
 This was granted in June allowing Petter and Page to establish the basic B3/45 configuration.
 While the original Westland B1/44 design had incorporated engines inside the fuselage, they realised this was incompatible with the internal fuel and bomb load.
 Instead they chose engines mounted in nacelles in the wings.
 Petter later explained that the technical solution was found to lie in the right choice of wing.
-Swept wings had been considered, but were was found to be unnecessary at the Mach numbers attainable when carrying a useful military load with the thrust available from two contemporary turbojets.
+Swept wings had been considered, but were found to be unnecessary at the Mach numbers attainable when carrying a useful military load with the thrust available from two contemporary turbojets.
 The problems that the Welkin had encountered at altitude were avoided by choosing a wing with a low aspect-ratio allowing a modest thickness/chord ratio, together with a light wing-loading.
 The modest curvature of the wings meant that the intersection with the fuselage and nacelles required no fillets to smooth the flow.
 By late 1945 the design was sufficiently developed for a brochure to be submitted to the Ministry of Supply (MoS) which awarded a contract for four prototypes in January 1946.